Is Donald Trump Going to the Super Bowl 2025? Find Out

 What Celebrities Are Going to the Super Bowl?

-So far, the only celebrity known to be attending the 2025 Super Bowl is Taylor Swift.
+Taylor Swift is one of the biggest names known to be attending the Super Bowl.
 Last year, the 35-year-old pop star attended the event to support her boyfriend, Chiefs tight end Travis Kelce.
 This is the Chiefs’ third consecutive time playing in the Super Bowl.
 If they win, it will be the team’s third Super Bowl victory in a row.

 While speaking with press before the February 9 game, Kelce, 35, said it was a “great honor” that Trump will be at the game.
 As for Swift, she has made it clear that she opposes Trump and his policies.
 In the months leading up to the November 2024 election, the Grammy Award winner endorsed former Vice President Kamala Harris.